jank-lang/jank-lang.org/resources/src/blog/2024-05-31-new-projects.md

 Finally, both jank and the nREPL server will need distribution mechanisms for Linux and macOS.
 For jank, that may mean AppImages or perhaps more integrated binaries.
-Either way, I want this to be easy for you all to use and I'm following Rust/cargo as my overall inspiration.
+Either way, I want this to be easy for you all to use and I'm following Rust/Cargo as my overall inspiration.

-I hope I've succeeded in showing how much work will remains for this nREPL server to be built and shipped out.
+I hope I've succeeded in showing how much work still remains for this nREPL server to be built and shipped out.
+This will take me several months, I'd estimate.
 However, I think having this sort of goal in mind is very powerful and I'm excited that jank is far enough along to where I can actually be doing this.

 ## nREPL server progress
 Since I have C++ sources working alongside jank source now, I can use